matthieugomez/statar/README.md

 stataR
 ======

-A conveniencepackage for Stata users built on `data.tabe`
+A tentative package for Stata users built on `data.tabe`

 All variable arguments acceptcharacter vectors or wildcards.
 All variable argument can be negated with "-"